-The Danube © Vienna
+The Danube © City of Vienna

 Mention Vienna and the graceful lilt of Johann Strauss Jr’s Blue Danube Waltz comes to mind.
 Indeed, the Danube, which flows through the capital of Austria, has defined Vienna’s history and landscape for centuries.
 The river connects the city to the wider European region and also serves as a scenic and historic waterway that attracts both residents and visitors from all over the world.